faucetsdn/udmi/docs/tools/validator.md

 ## Advanced Usage

 There's other options available for validation, but they aren't completely documented.
-The `bin/validator` script interally calls `validator/bin/validate` with a number of additional arguments/options.
+The `bin/validator` script internally calls `validator/bin/validate` with a number of additional arguments/options.
 Notably, there is an alternative to PubSub stream validation that uses a shadow registry for GCP exchanges (easier authentication).